HaraldWalker/user-agent-utils/README.md

 If you want faster updates, switch to snapshot releases.

-New in Version 1.18 (unreleased)
+New in Version 1.19 (unreleased)
 -------------------
-- #118 Updated Opera support
-- #115 Improved Ubuntu detection
-- #114 Fixed Microsoft Edge version detection
-- #125 Improved Opera version detection
-- Safari 9 support
+TBA

 Javadoc
 -------